ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 ----------------------

-When a new phase is added to the hydrodynamic model using the :class:`~alfasim_sdk.types.AddPhase` type, it is possible that this phase will deposit inside of the pipeline walls.
-In this case, the thickness of the deposited layer can be calculated through the following Solver `Hook`.
-If not implemented, the layer thickness will be considered equal to zero meters.
 When a new phase is added to the hydrodynamic model using the :class:`~alfasim_sdk.types.AddPhase` type, it is possible to consider the deposition inside the pipeline walls.
-If so, calculate the thickness of the deposited layer on a given phase through the usage of :py:func:`~alfasim_sdk.hook_specs.update_internal_deposit_layer`.
-By default, the layer thickness will be considered equal to zero meters.
+If so, calculate the thickness of the deposited layer on a given phase through the usage of :py:func:`~alfasim_sdk.hook_specs.update_internal_deposition_layer`.By default, the layer thickness will be considered equal to zero meters.
-.. autofunction:: alfasim_sdk.hook_specs.update_internal_deposit_layer

 User Defined Tracers